-This policy relates to the four-year integrated degree with International Foundation Year with a September 2021 start date.
+This policy relates to the integrated degrees with an International Foundation Year with a September 2022 start date.

-This policy is reviewed annually by the faculty’s committees, and any amendments made after the point of publication will be summarised in the Version Control section.
+This policy is reviewed annually by the International Pathways Centre’s committees, and any amendments made after the point of publication will be summarised in the Version control section.

 The International Pathways Centre programme is at level 0 and taught at Regulated Qualification Framework (RQF) level 6.